 Crawl budget is the amount of time and resources a search bot can afford spending on your site during a period of time.
 In other words, it is the amount of pages a search bot like Googlebot crawls on your site per day, for example.

 There are different theories among SEO experts about whether it’s necessary to set a limit to the crawl rate from the major search engines like Google or Bing.
 These limits may be needed because of the pressure that a site’s infrastructure experiences because of bot crawling.
-There are different ways that large sites can cope with that.
-That can be done via additional settings on the hosting server, or the CDN level, introduction of directives to bots (nofollow internal links, 304s, rules in robots.txt).
-Sometimes, your SEO may decide to throttle down the bot by using the crawl controls in the site’s webmaster tools, like Google Search Console.
+There are different ways that large sites can cope with that: it can be done via additional settings on the hosting server, or the CDN level, introduction of directives to bots (nofollow internal links, 304s, rules in robots.txt).
+Sometimes, your SEO manager may recommend to throttle down the bot by using the crawl controls in the site’s webmaster tools, like Google Search Console (but this should be the last resort).

 Enterprise SEOs usually monitor their website log files for the major bots.
 They search for URLs where the bots may be stuck (crawling too often, errors) and finding ways to understand why it’s happening and fixing it.
 They also check out the URLs of any pages that aren’t indexed by Google or Bing.
 Then make sure that none of them contain any elements that prevent pages from being indexed, like “noindex” directives.